-This week’s guest post from educator Sarah Jarvis covers a topic on which it can be difficult to find in-depth information: adult math learning difficulties.
+This week’s guest post from educator Sarah Jarvis covers a topic on which it can be difficult to find in-depth information: adult math learning differences.
 We are very pleased to feature Jarvis’s informative article on the Dyscalculia Blog!

-I have worked at Bracknell and Wokingham College in the Learning Support Department for 8 years, supporting those aged over 16 who have maths learning difficulties.
+I have worked at Bracknell and Wokingham College in the Learning Support Department for 8 years, supporting those aged over 16 who have maths learning differences.
 I also taught GCSE and Functional Skills adult maths classes for a number of years.

 The reasons adults may have difficulties with maths include the following:

 - Poor schooling.
 This can result in creating misconceptions which become more embedded as the person gets older and are therefore harder to unearth and resolve.

 - Poor attendance at school due to health or other reasons.
 For example, if a student happens to be away when division is covered then it can be very difficult to catch up and then understand fractions.